 In the same way, constitutional fundamentalism has created the idea that Finland's basic law can change and twist with the situation, and basic common sense is a better guide than centuries of legal practice and precedent.

 The constitutional problems were known well in advance, with several officials refusing to present a law they knew to have constitutional issues.
-In the end Tuomas Pöysti, the architect of the reforms, was the official signing off and the law, and he has admitted there was political direction.
+In the end Tuomas Pöysti, the architect of the reforms, was the official signing off on the law, and he has admitted there was political direction.

 He's also, Aamulehti points out, the new Chancellor of Justice charged with examining the constitutionality of all new laws.
 President Sauli Niinistö rejected one proposed candidate before accepting Pöysti to the post, a decision the opposition has suggested opens a glaring conflict of interest for Pöysti.